 – 1 box of rosé

 – 1 bag of rum (rum punch is very popular at sundowners)

 To protect the bottles from bashing against each other in spirited seas, we cut off the top of 1.5L water bottles and use the bottoms as wine cozies, a brilliant idea we got from the owner of La Cave de Deshaies, a great little wine shop in Guadeloupe.

-All this to say that when it comes to wine pairing, my choices are much more limited than they used to be, and I can no longer just run down to the neighbourhood LCBO to get what I need for dinner.
+All this to say that when it comes to wine pairing, my choices are much more limited than they used to be, and I can no longer just run down to the neighbourhood LCBO to get what I need to go with dinner.
 Not to mention the fact that in Antigua, where we are at the moment, the tariffs and taxes inflate wine prices so much that I refuse to buy them (my rum consumption has increased in consequence).

 For our first fried chicken night, I was out of red and Rosé, and had two bottles of the same white wine, leftovers from my St. Barts stash (I generally stock up on wines in the French islands, where wine is still considered a food group and is therefore affordable.
 Perhaps that is why I feel such a gravitational pull towards these islands).

 The white wine in question was the 2015 Cuvée Clémence Cheval Quancard, a Bordeaux blend of sauvignon blanc, semillon and muscadelle.

 While Bordeaux may be known for its highly cellarable red wines, its Entre-Deux-Mers appellation typically produces delightful dry white blends of sauvignon blanc, semillon and muscadelle.
 It has a very desirable location between the region’s two tidal rivers: the Garonne and the Dordogne.
 [Side note for all you word nerds: while “entre deux mers” does literally mean “between two seas”, here “mer” originally referred to “marées” or tides, so “between two tides”.]